piersholt/wilhelm-docs/README.md

 #### **M-Bus**

 > The M-Bus is used exclusively in the climate control systems for the control of the “smart:” stepper motors.
 These
-> stepper motors are used to control various air distribu- tion flaps.
+> stepper motors are used to control various air distribution flaps.
 >
 > The M-Bus was introduced on the E38 climate control system (IHKA).
 The M-Bus was also installed on subsequent models
 > equipped with IHKA and IHKR.